 It’s not the food, or alcohol, or any other consumed indulgence you actually want: you want the feeling that comes from it – euphoria, fulfillment, satiation, etc. You want the sensory & emotional result of a serotonin or dopamine or other neurochemical rush.

-When putting indulgence in a physiological perspective, it helps to technically identify what it actually is we want.
+When putting indulgence in a physiological perspective, it de-glorifies the ‘object’ we think we want.
 Technically, the indulgent food or drug or alcohol itself does nothing for us – it’s actually the feeling we seek from it, which can be neurochemically explained.

-When we understand the neurochemical basis of consumption desire, it helps diminish the craving of the substance – neurochemical reasoning is far less emotionally appealing, and it serves to create a space between desire and action and allow for us to respond mindfully.
+When we understand the neurochemical basis of desire, it helps diminish the craving of the substance.
+Employing the neurochemical reasoning makes the indulgence far less emotionally appealing, and it serves to create a space between desire and action to allow for a more mindful response.

 Recognizing and understanding the neurochemical basis of indulgence reduces the appeal of a substance and thus reduces its control over you.

-Moreover, when we take a moment to identify our perceived neurochemical deficit, we can then put our desires & needs in perspective and determine what it is we actually need: our actual need is likely a deeper connection to other people, engagement in meaningful activity, exercise, sleep, basic nourishment, breathing & body relaxation, and/or more effective goal-directed attention management.
-Then we take small steps to start mindfully fulfilling those actual needs and allow the substance craving to pass.
+Moreover, when we take a moment to identify our perceived neurochemical deficit, we can then put our desires & needs in proper perspective and determine what it is we actually need: our actual need is likely a deeper connection to people, engagement in meaningful activity, exercise, sleep, basic nourishment, breathing & body relaxation, and/or more effective goal-directed attention management.
+Then we take small steps to start mindfully fulfilling those actual needs as we allow the craving to pass.